 A negative Exposure adjustment can be used to help recover highlight detail that would otherwise have been clipped.
-If an image initially appears over-exposed, it is best to use the Exposure slider first to find the best exposure, use the Recovery slider to fine-tune detail recovery in the highlights and use the Brightness slider last to fine-tune the image brightness. inevitable part of the digital image editing process.
+If an image initially appears over-exposed, it is best to use the Exposure slider first to find the best exposure, use the Recovery slider to fine-tune detail recovery in the highlights and use the Brightness slider last to fine-tune the image brightness.

+destructive process, this is just an inevitable part of the digital image editing process.
 The main point to learn from all this is to use the Exposure slider first to 'expose' the image to obtain the best brightness and use the Brightness slider as a secondary adjustment to 'fine-tune' the brightness.